-- If the SGW receives an ICMP message from a PGW that indicates the UE specific error indication as specified in the 3GPP TS 29.275 [16], the SGW may delete the associated PDN connection (identified by the GRE key included in the ICMP message) and may notify the Operation and Maintenance network element.
+- If the SGW receives an ICMP message from a PGW that indicates the UE specific error indication, as specified in the 3GPP TS 29.275 [16], the SGW may delete the associated PDN connection (identified by the GRE key included in the ICMP message) and may notify the Operation and Maintenance network element.
+In this case, the SGW may also: - send the Delete Bearer Request for the default bearer to the MME/S4 SGSN to delete the associated PDN connection, and/or, - perform other implementation specific actions, such as: sending messages to release other external resources (e.g. PCC messages).